dux-fortinet/fmgdevice_ansible_doc_beta/playbook.rst

 Run Your First Playbook
 ==============================

-This document explains how to run your first FortiManager Ansible playbook.
+This document explains how to run your first FortiManager Device Ansible playbook.

 --------------

-With FortiManager Galaxy collection, you are always recommended to run FortiManager module in ``httpapi`` manner.
+With FortiManager Device Galaxy collection, you are always recommended to run FortiManager Device module in ``httpapi`` manner.
 The first step is to prepare your host inventory with which you can use ``ansible-vault`` to encrypt or decrypt your secrets for the sake of confidentiality.

 Prepare host inventory
 ~~~~~~~~~~~~~~~~~~~~~~

-in our case we create a file named ``hosts``:
+In our case we create a file named ``hosts``:
+This file specifies one FortiManager instance and some variables the instance are using.

 ::

    [fortimanagers]
    fortimanager01 ansible_host=192.168.190.130 ansible_user="admin" ansible_password="password"
-   fortimanager02 ansible_host=192.168.190.131 ansible_user="admin" ansible_password="password"

    [fortimanagers:vars]
-   ansible_network_os=fortinet.fortimanager.fortimanager
+   ansible_network_os=fortinet.fmgdevice.fmgdevice
+   ansible_httpapi_use_ssl=true
+   ansible_httpapi_validate_certs=false
+   ansible_httpapi_port=443

 Write the playbook
 ~~~~~~~~~~~~~~~~~~